jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

 Diagrams are created with PlantUML Ubuntu package from the text files present in this directory.

 Chanpter 2.
-"Viewpoints" presents different points of view into the code base and Chapter 3 "Conclusions" gives some opinions current state and future directions.
+"Viewpoints" presents different points of view into the code base and Chapter 3 "Conclusions" gives some opinions on current state and future directions.

 ## 2. Viewpoints